queued/toasts/readme.md

 ## Configuration & personalization

-You can publish the configuration file to tweak the position of the toast or the default value for 'autohide'.
+You can publish the configuration file to change a few defaults
 ```bash
 php artisan vendor:publish --provider="Queued\Toasts\ToastServiceProvider" --tag="config"
 ```